effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 });
 ```

-Now we can just append a message to the end of list:
+Now we can just append a message to the end of the list:

 ```ts
 // File: /src/pages/chat/model.ts